-Financial project objectives – This type of objective typically focuses on how the project impacts the organization’s financial performance.
+This type of objective typically focuses on how the project impacts the organization’s financial performance.
 However, as projects that make money cost money, it’s important to define a clear and measurable objective to achieve the target without losing sight of your costs.

-Technical objectives – This type of objective focuses on improving overall project management and technical efficiency to streamline work processes and generate better results.
+This type of objective focuses on improving overall project management and technical efficiency to streamline work processes and generate better results.

 For example: Implementing a new work operating system across the company that will reduce repetitive tasks by 50% within two months.